Motorola 68000: Status register

 The 68000 has a 16-bit status register.
 The upper 8 bits is the system byte, and modification of it is privileged.
 The lower 8 bits is the user byte, also known as the condition code register (CCR), and modification of it is not privileged.
 The 68000 comparison, arithmetic, and logic operations modify condition codes to record their results for use by later conditional jumps.
 The condition code bits are "carry" (C), "overflow" (V), "zero" (Z), "negative" (N) and "extend" (X).
 The "extend" (X) flag deserves special mention, because it is separate from the carry flag.
 This permits the extra bit from arithmetic, logic, and shift operations to be separated from the carry multiprecision arithmetic.

 Instruction set

 The designers attempted to make the assembly language orthogonal.
-That is, instructions are divided into operations and address modes, and almost all address modes are available for almost all instructions.
+That is, instructions are divided into operations and address modes, and almost all address modes are available for one parameter of almost all instructions.
 There are 56 instructions and a minimum instruction size of 16 bits.
-Many instructions and addressing modes are longer to include more address or mode bits.
+Many instructions and addressing modes are longer to include more address or immediate data.